zachariahmilby/keck-hires-aurora/README.md

 5. `measured_uncertainty_[R]`: the uncertainty of the integrated observed spectrum in rayleighs

+You'll also find images of the one-dimensional spectra with the Gaussian fits in the directory `spectra_1d` and calibrated images in rayleighs in the directory `images_2d`.
+>**NOTE**<br>
+> Even though the average brightness in the two-dimensional images should be
+> equal to the retrieved brightness, the images appear dimmer (even the maximum
+> brightness in any pixel is less than the retrieved brightness).
+This is
+> because atmospheric seeing has spread out the signal.
+If it were all
+> contained within the apparent disk of the target, the average value would be
+> that of the retrieved brightness.

 ## Calibration Data Sources
 Jupiter's spectral reflectivity (I/F) comes from a digitized version of Woodman